tomhoule/graphql-conf-2025-talks/the-federated-graphql-subscriptions-zoo/slides.typ

 == The problems with Federated Subscriptions

 #text(size: 16pt)[
-- Lack of transport standardisation has led to fragmentation:
+- Lack of transport standardisation has led to *fragmentation*:
   #pause
   - WebSockets (HTTP/1.1)
     - Subprotocols with protocol negotiation